 Please send as much poetry or prose as you like.
 Whole manuscripts are welcome.
 Send writings of which you are the sole author and that were not written earlier than 1999.
 Published and unpublished writings are equally welcome.
 To get a sense of our aesthetics, see our previous volumes.
-All work will be read first by the editors, with a final judge to be announced.
+All work will be read first by the editors, and Ange Mlinko will be the final judge.
 Multiple entries are welcome.
-The deadline is January 31st, 2021.
-The winner will be declared here in late winter 2021.
-In the event that none of the entries meets our standards, no winner will be declared.
+The deadline is February 10th, 2021.
+The winner will be declared here in spring 2021.
+In the event that none of the entries meets our standards, no winner will be declared, however this has happened only once in our eleven years.
 The winner will be published in Volume 11 of The Winter Anthology and receive a $1000 honorarium.
 Finalists will also be considered for publication.

 To enter electronically, go to thewinteranthology.submittable.com/submit